GStreamer/gstreamer/markdown/frequently-asked-questions/legal.md

 > There are a lot of GPL- or LGPL-licensed libraries that handle media
 > codecs which have patents.
 Take mad, an mp3 decoding library, as an
 > example.
 It is licensed under the GPL.
 In countries where patents are
-> valid, does this invalidate the GPL license for this project ?
+> valid, does this invalidate the GPL license for this project?

 The mere existence of a patent which might read on the program does not change anything.
 However, if a court judgement or other